 18. Marble Patterns

 Marble designs are perfect for freehand stitchers or beginners who want to test out their new stitching skills.
-Get plenty of different colored threads to make your design pop.
+Get plenty of different colored embroidery thread to make your design pop.

 19. Line Art Portraits